 I have a object store and want to keep on-premise

 No problem, we have a pluggable architecture where our solution can talk with a variety of Object Store technology from the main manufacturers (Hitachi, Dell-EMC, IBM,…).
-We can provide you a custom implementation on-premises.
+We provide licenses for any of the supported object storage manufacturers, so your content keeps during the full lifecycle inside your data-center limits.
 Just contact us and tell us your requirements.

 I have my own Cloud Service Provider

 That’s fine.
-We can provide you the logic of the service and you provide the storage directly from your Cloud Service Provide.
-We support S3 object store as of today.
-We can provide you a virtual appliance with our solution deployed in your own service provider account.
-Again, contact us and tell us your requirements.
+We can provide you the logic of the service and you provide the storage directly from your Cloud Service provider.
+In fact, we have pre-build virtual appliances available at the main Cloud providers (AWS, Azure, Google Cloud Platform).
+Check our marketplace offerings.
+If you have additional needs, please contact us and tell us your requirements.

 Are you a service provider and want to include DBcloudbin service in your portfolio? contact and we will discuss further.

 Installing DBcloudbin cannot be simpler.
 We do all the heavy lifting for you behind the scenes, with a wizard based setup.
-The installer will deploy the software, configure it, connect to your database, analyze your datamodel, identify those tables with binary content, present them for your selection (with the current net storage size of each one) and adapt the data model in order to enable the transparent content movement to our Cloud Object Store.
+The installer will deploy the software, configure it, connect to your database, analyze your data model, identify those tables with binary content, present them for your selection (with the current net storage size of each one) and create the transparency layer in order to enable the transparent content movement to our Cloud Object Store.

 Let’s go with the details… (additional configuration information is described in the setup tool itself; read carefully while installing).